martins-vds/kubernetes-technical-briefing/LabGuides/module2-instructions.md

 ![](content/azure-resources.png)

 8. Watch the progress of the registration process until all the providers listed above have been registered.
-Click the _Refresh_ button every few minutes to update the progess.
+Click the `Refresh` button every few minutes to update the progess.
 Once everything has been registered, continue with the tasks in this lab.

 ### Task 2 - Define variables and create resource group

 1. Select the region closest to your location.
 Use '**eastus**' for United States workshops, '**westeurope**' for European workshops.
-Ask your instructor for other options in your region: @lab.DropDownList(region)[eastus,westus,canadacentral,westeurope,centralindia,australiaeast]

 2. Set your initials and define variables.